MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: **_Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable._**

+#### 2021-10-10 0.15.0
+* Sheet modules are refactored and a module **QA::Gui::SheetTools** is created.
+* New set of modules to be able to show sheets in a widget instead of a dialog window to be free in choice of container.
+Necessary for the assistant type.

 #### 2021-10-10 0.14.6
 * Value refactored.
 New module is InputWidget.
 * Simple, Notebook and Stack sheets are working.